 - MyStatLab To access all of your MSL assignments, you login to Blackboard, click on our course, click the Course Content button in the menu, then click the link for Course Materials, then click the button to "Launch Courseware", then click on the tab that says "MyLab and Mastering Course Home", then click on the Assignments button. - Textbook reading Read the section in your textbook, whether you use a physical book or the eText inside MyStatLab.
 As you read, you should write notes on any new vocabulary words (usually in boldface type), formulas, theorems, and calculator commands.
 The reading is probably your first introduction to the concepts. - Explore assignment Explore assignments for each section will be posted in MyStatLab under the Assignments button and will contain a link to the textbook section, video lectures, vocabulary/concept check questions, and sometimes applet animations, StatCrunch exercises, or graphing calculator videos.
 As you view the videos/animations, you should add any new information to your textbook notes and copy into your notes any examples worked for you in the video, just as if you were sitting in class with that instructor.
 The exploration assignment is like a guided practice-concepts are still very new, but you should be getting more familiar with them. - Homework assignment Homework assignments for each section will be posted in MyStatLab under the Assignments button and will contain questions that may be multiple choice or fill-in-the-blank, but are primarily open-ended questions for problems that you work out.
 The questions generally give you 3 chances to get the question right before marking the problem wrong.
 You will then have access to a Similar Question button that will give you a new question and 3 more chances to get the question right.
 You have unlimited attempts on homework questions, so if you are persistent, do your work on time, and learn from your mistakes, you can earn 100% on all homework assignments.
 Also, every homework question has a Question Help button in the top right corner that will walk you through the solution, show you a similar example, link to the textbook section, sometimes links to a video example, or gives you a button to Ask My Instructor which sends me an email with your question.
 The purpose of homework is to practice, practice, practice!
 This is where you actually are learning the concepts, not just watching someone else work problems.

-work a problem, be sure to use the Similar Question button to work it again (and again!) until you can do the problems on your own.

-- In-Class activities On most days that we meet for class, we will take some time to practice what you've learned and/or to apply the concepts to lab exercises. - Discussion board assignment Not for each section we cover, but these are Blackboard assignments for you to get to know other students in the class, look for uses of statistics in the real world, discuss strategies for solving statistical problems, and generally get help from me and each other.
+If you have to use the Question Help to work a problem, be sure to use the Similar Question button to work it again (and again!) until you can do the problems on your own. - Discussion board assignment Not for each section we cover, but these are Blackboard assignments for you to get to know other students in the class, look for uses of statistics in the real world, discuss strategies for solving statistical problems, and generally get help from me and each other.
 For each discussion, you have to make your post before you can read the other students' posts.
 Your initial post is due by 5pm on Wednesdays, and your responses to classmates are due by 5pm on Fridays.